 The 9 day itinerary for China below is very similar to the itinerary I took when visiting the country in 2017.
 I should warn you, you’ll be on the go with little time for rest.
 Yet, that’s the great thing about it – you won’t get bored on this trip!

-See the highlights of Beijing over 2 days
+Days 1 & 2: See the highlights of Beijing

 After arriving in China, the capital Beijing is a great place to start your visit!
 It’s an incredible city, full of things to see.
 Depending on your arrival time, you could head straight out into the city or rest at your hotel.
 In Beijing, take in Tiananmen Square, one of the largest squares in the world (we’ve heard conflicting arguments so won’t give you a figure!)
 The square is also home to Chairman Mao’s mausoleum and the incredible Forbidden City (below).
 You could easily spend a whole day in this area, but drag yourself away to explore the traditional Hutongs (narrow residential streets) via rickshaw for the rest of the afternoon.
 Spend the evening eating dinner and watching a Chinese Acrobatic show.

-With another day in the city, visit the famous food markets of Wangfujing Snack Street and go shopping in the MASSIVE Hongqiao Pearl Market.
+With another day in the city, visit the famous food markets of Wangfujing Snack Street (vegetarians should be able to find something for them too1) and go shopping in the MASSIVE Hongqiao Pearl Market.
 With over three floors chock full of souvenirs, clothes, technology and accessories, you can pick up fake designer goods on the cheap, if you’re willing to haggle!
 Opposite the Market is the Temple of Heaven, a huge complex of religious buildings and a very well-deserving World Heritage Site.
 Top it all off with a trip to the Red Theatre for a show dedicated to the martial art of Kung-fu.

 Where to stay in Beijing: If you’re looking for somewhere to stay in Beijing, check out booking.com’s selection of hotels and hostels.
 For Visa purposes, you’ll need to have something booked in advance, so get looking now!

 Get an early start this morning to drive north of Beijing to the Great Wall.
-The Badaling Pass is the best place to get your bearings and, trust me, the first time you see the Wall will stay with you forever.
+Easily one of the most instagrammable places in China, the Badaling Pass is the best place to get your bearings and, trust me, the first time you see the Wall will stay with you forever.
 It really is an incredible sight.

 You can spend as much time on the wall as you like.
 Some areas are really very steep and have huge steps up to the top, which can be pretty dangerous on a wet day.
 Please take your time!
 We were told there is also a cable car to the top, but where is the sense of achievement in that?!
 We decided to hike as far as we could, until we found blocked off gates and empty buildings.
 And then we turned around and went the other way.
 Just as you think you’re nearing an end, it keeps on going for miles and miles.
 Although there are gift and snack shops, we didn’t spot any toilets on this part of the wall, so do bear that in mind when you’re hydrating.
 It’s a fine balance to get right!